Before my entry into the media Industry

 This coastal city comes alive during the Summer with its signature event, the New London Sailfest!

-From Tall Ships to face painting to patriotic costumes, there’s something for everyone
+From tall ships to face painting to patriotic costumes and more, there is truly something for everyone.

 Speaking of which, there are amusement park rides, face painting, delicious food options plus sailboat and people watching.